On Uncertainty Quantification in Particle Accelerators Modelling: APPLICATION OF THE UQ FRAMEWORK to a MODEL PROBLEM

-The rms beam size $\tilde{x}$ is one of the better quantities that can be directly measured and hence among the first candidate for characterisation of the particle beam.\ A measure of the projected phase space volume is the emittance $\tilde{\epsilon}_x$.\ This quantity is often used for the estimation of the beam quality.\ The two energy related parameters $E$ and $\Delta E$ are target values to achieve, the first one closely related to the experiment where the particle beam is designed for, the energy spread $\Delta E$ is directly related to the beam quality in the case of the presented model problem.\ Minimizing the halo of the particle beam is equal to minimizing losses, the most important quantity to optimize in high power hadron accelerators.
-In the formulation of $h_t$, this parameter is deviating from $1$ iff the initial chooses distribution is changing.
+The phase space spanned by $M$ macro particles, in the high fidelity \opal\ model (simulation), is given by $(\vec{q}_i(t),\vec{p}_i(t)) \in \Gamma \subset \Re^{(2M + 1)}$ and $i= x,y,z$.
+We identify a subset of interesting QoI's such as: \begin{enumerate} \item $\tilde{\epsilon}_x = \sqrt{ \langle \vec{q}_x^2 \vec{p}_x^2 \rangle - \langle \vec{q}_x \vec{p}_x \rangle^2}$ the rms projected emittance and $\tilde{x}$ the rms beam size, \item the kinetic energy $E$ and rms energy spread $\Delta E$, \item $h_t = \frac{\langle \vec{q}_x^4 \rangle}{\langle \vec{q}_x^2 \rangle ^2} - k$, the halo parameter in $x$-direction at end of turn $t$ with $k \in \Re$, a distribution dependent normalisation constant. \end{enumerate} The rms beam size $\tilde{x}$ is one of the better quantities that can be directly measured and hence among the first candidates for characterisation of the particle beam.\ A measure of the projected phase-space volume is the emittance $\tilde{\epsilon}_x$.\ This quantity is often used for the estimation of the beam quality.\ The two energy related parameters $E$ and $\Delta E$ are target values to achieve.\ The first one, $E$, closely related to the experiment, where the particle beam is designed for.
+The energy spread, $\Delta E$, is directly related to the beam quality in the case of the presented model problem.\ Minimizing the halo of the particle beam is equal to minimizing losses, the most important quantity to optimize in high-power hadron accelerators.
+In the formulation of $h_t$, this parameter is deviating from $1$ if and only if the initial choosen distribution is changing.
 If the initial distribution is a stationary distribution, this measure can be attributed to the mechanism of halo generation, in case of a deviation from the value 1.

-In the case of a high intensity cyclotron model, we choose the controllable parameter $\vec{y}$ as the average current.
+In the case of a high-intensity cyclotron model, we choose the controllable parameter $\vec{y}$ as the average current.